Being a salon employee, working 9-5, not your type?

 Will I be able to go back to working at a salon or any other option if I want to?

-90 percent of people never shift back once they opt to become freelancers.
+Ninety percent of people never shift back once they opt to become freelancers.
 But yes, you can move around to work at a salon or choose any other option you like.
 In Fact, being a freelancer will only give you an upper hand as you would hold experience & also have a solid client base.

-Do I need to make an investment?
+Do I need to invest?

 As a freelancer, you have multiple options to consider.
 You can also create a niche in a particular category.
 One can choose from working for bridals & at weddings.
 You can choose to work at a film production for the actors.
 Another option is for models at events, shoots, ads, and photography sessions.
 Or the most versatile one is to be open to any & every kind of client base.